Is My Spouse Automatically Removed from My Will After We Divorce?

 Why Updating Your Will Regularly Is Still Important

-While divorce has an automatic effect on your will if you have named your ex as a beneficiary, you should still review and update your will regularly.
+While divorce has an automatic effect on your will if you have named your ex as a beneficiary, you should still review and update it regularly.
 This is especially true after major life events like divorce, marrying a new spouse, having children and grandchildren, experiencing a substantial increase in income from a new job, or coming to own substantial assets.
-Even though your ex may not inherit from your will after your divorce, you likely will want to redirect the bequest that your ex would have received to another family member.
-If you have not named an alternative beneficiary for the assets that your ex would have received, those assets will instead go to any residuary beneficiaries you named in your will or will pass according to Texas intestacy law.
+Even though your ex may not inherit from your will after your divorce, you likely would want to redirect the bequest that your ex would have received to another family member.
+If you have not named an alternative beneficiary for the assets that your ex would have received, those assets will instead go to any residuary beneficiaries you named in your will or pass according to Texas intestacy law.

 Updating your will is also important to make sure that new children or grandchildren are provided for according to your wishes.
-And when the value of your estate substantially increases in size, such as when you acquire real estate or other valuable property, you may want to ensure that your will disposes of those assets in accordance with your wishes.
+And when the value of your estate substantially increases in size, such as when you acquire real estate or other valuable property, you may want to ensure that it disposes of those assets in accordance with your wishes.
 Regularly checking your will and estate plan can also allow you to make updates as your wishes change over time.

 Contact Us for Help